Curvature perturbations from vacuum transition during inflation: Conclusion and Discussion

 However, if the decay potential contains operators higher than dimension four, then it could be possible to simultaneously satisfy the light effective mass and percolation conditions \cite{An:2024oui}.
 When the interactions and particle content required to have a vacuum transition during inflation scenario arise from integrating out sectors beyond the Standard Model, such higher dimensional operators may be generated.
 Finding well-motivated particle physics models where the transition field remains light can be a direction for further work.

-First order phase transitions occurring during inflation can also be the source for Gravitational Waves (GWs) \cite{Lopez:2013mqa,Ashoorioon:2015hya,Jiang:2015qor,An:2022cce}.
-Along with the non-Gaussianity analysis presented here, a complementary analysis of theories exhibiting multiple vacua during inflation in terms of GWs can pin down their allowed parameter range even better as upcoming GW experiments generate more data.
+First order phase transitions occurring during inflation can also be the source for Gravitational Waves (GWs) \cite{Lopez:2013mqa,Ashoorioon:2015hya,Jiang:2015qor,Li:2020cjj,An:2022cce}.
+Along with the analysis presented here, a complementary examination of GWs could be decisive in identifying the non-Gaussian signal as the result of a first order phase transition.
+Furthermore, it would help in constraining the allowed parameter range of theories exhibiting multiple vacua during inflation even better as upcoming GW experiments generate more data.

 \acknowledgments PSG wishes to thank David Wands for useful discussion about the percolation parameter, the Physics Department at TUM and acknowledges support from the Imperial College Global Fellows Fund, Turing Scheme and the Government of Maharashtra, India.
 AR was supported by STFC Grant ST/X000575/1.